entigolabs/platform-apis/docs/docs/guides/create-a-repository.md

 ## 1. Create a Repository manifest

-Create an Repository manifest and deploy it to the cluster.
+Create a Repository manifest and deploy it to the cluster.

 It is a good practice to manage Repositories using GitOps methodology, similar to how applications are deployed.

 ```yaml
 # Example Repository: <aws-account>.dkr.ecr.<aws-region>.amazonaws.com/example-repository